 Early History of the Bartlete family

-Another 131 words (9 lines of text) covering the years 1069, 1944, 1566 and 1682 are included under the topic Early Bartlete History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bartlete research.
+Another 66 words (5 lines of text) covering the years 1069, 1944, 1566, 1662, 1682, 1471, 1557 and 1501 are included under the topic Early Bartlete History in all our PDF Extended History products and printed products wherever possible.

 Bartlete Spelling Variations